knobs-dials/catprinter/README.md

 # How (run)

-Run `python catprint.py`, it should run the little server and start a browser for you to poke at (in windows, you can avoid running a cmd by using the `run.bat` file)
+Run `python catprint.py`, it should run the little server and start a browser for you to poke at (in windows, you can avoid opeing a cmd window by running `run.bat`)

 # What, more technically